jhilpatel13/DICOMTransit/README.md

 - Follow instructions in terminal

 ### What does the anonymizer_driver.py script do?:
 - Anonymizes patient name and patient ID of all .dcm files IN selected directory (including sub-directories) with given ID.
 It also creates a log file for the directory that was anonymized.
-The log file  is genereated automaticaly and can be found inside Anonymization_Logs/
+The log file  is genereated automaticaly and can be found inside Anonymization_Logs/...
+The log files are named in this format: (Year-Month-Day)_(Hour:Minute_Seconds)_(Selected directory/folder name)_log.txt"